CI/CD for Django

 The next step is adding the Gulp action that will compile your assets and minify the code.
 To add a Gulp action, switch the tab to the Stacks section.
 You can find Gulp under Build Tools & Task Runners.

 The compiled application needs to be uploaded to the server.
-Head to the Transfer section and select your upload action (SFTP in our case):
+Head to the Deploy tab and select your upload action (Transfer in our case, where you can choose SFTP Target):

 When adding the action you can choose what and where should be uploaded: